vraravam/natsumi-browser/README.md

 - `natsumi.theme.clip-path-force-polygon`: Uses polygon instead of inset for URLbar and Zen Sidebar blurring.
 Enable this if you need this for compatibility with other userchromes/Mods like [Cohesion](https://github.com/TheBigWazz/ZenThemes/tree/main/Cohesion).
-- `natsumi.theme.disable-blur`: Disables blurring for Natsumi URLbar and Zen Sidebar.
+- `natsumi.theme.disable-blur`: Disables blurring for glass effects.
 Use this if Zen Browser lags too much.
+- `natsumi.theme.disable-glass-shadow`: Disables shadow for glass effects.
 - `natsumi.theme.disable-loading-animations`: Disables loading animation for tabs.
 - `natsumi.theme.disable-urlbar-animation`: Disables URLbar loading animation for tabs.
 - `natsumi.theme.enable-border-animation`: Enables border loading animation for tabs.
 This may use up